Sanctuary, Sundays at 10:30 a.m.

 CHOIRS AND SINGING

 Our diverse vocal choirs range in age and offer a variety of musical styles during Sunday services as well as special services on other occasions and concerts throughout the year.
-FPCA is blessed to have more than 200 participants in organized choirs, including Children’s Choir and Jr Bells (grades 2-5); Youth Choir (grades 6 to 12); Cantate Domino (high school through adult); Gospel Choir (high school through adult), and Chancel Choir (college and adult).
+FPCA is blessed to have more than 200 participants in organized choirs, including DIG Crew (grades 2-5); Youth Choir (grades 6 to 12); Cantate Domino (high school through adult); and Chancel Choir (college and adult).
 We have 3 in-house bell choirs for adults and youth: Adult Bells, Youth Bells, and The Belles.

 You’ll hear a range of traditional instrumentation during services in our sanctuary and chapel, including handbells, piano, brass, woodwinds, and strings.
 For many, the sound of our magnificent sanctuary organ embodies the aural experience of church and worship much as architecture and stained glass embodies the visual.